 This game is another family favorite.
 I remember when I was first big enough to sit at the table and play “dice” with the grown ups.
 I didn’t fully understand the strategy at first, but it sure was fun shaking the dice.
 However, I quickly learned which dice were valuable and the grown ups coached me about when to roll and when to stop.

 Farkle is a simple dice game.
 To play, you need six dice.
 Players roll the dice and collect 5s, 10s, and groups of matching dice to score points.
 Although you can get purchase the game with a fancy storage cup, you can also play it with six dice (from any game or collection.)
-This is one of those math games that kids of all ages love!
+This is one of those simple math games that kids of all ages love!

 Math Skills Involved: This game builds a particular number sense skill called “subitizing.”
 This is the ability to recognize how many are in a group without having to count.
 Players quickly learn the pattern that represents 5 on the dice.

 You keep score on a sheet of paper.
 Older children can be given the task of score keeping, even for a short part of the game.
 Points are gained in increments of 50, so it’s not overly complex.

 - There are some variations in scoring fancier dice combinations.
 Otherwise it’s a pretty straightforward game.

 You will need to purchase the following games.
 However, they are typically inexpensive (less than $10) and are highly engaging for family members of all ages.